 |Copyright © Nucleus Medical Media, Inc.|

 - Type MSA-A is associated with orthostatic hypotension.
 This is a problem managing blood pressure when moving from sitting to standing.
-It can lead to dizziness or fainting.
+It can lead to lightheadedness or fainting.

-- Type MSA-P is associated with symptoms similar to initial Parkisnon symptoms such as:
+Type MSA-P is associated with symptoms similar to initial Parkinson symptoms such as: